Thyoity/vue-pubnub/README.md

-# vue-pubnub
+# VueJS 2 PubNub
-A VueJS 2 plugin for PubNub
+A PubNub plugin for VueJS 2